 Cultural Capital is an essential part of the Performing Arts curriculum, which strengthens student’s engagement in the subjects.
-For example, students are given the opportunity to take part in the annual Christmas Concert, attend extra-curricular Music clubs and experience live theatre, through trips to local venues and into London.
+For example, students are given the opportunity to take part in the annual Christmas production, attend extra-curricular music and drama clubs and experience live theatre, through trips to local venues and into London.
 Throughout the curriculum, all students are actively encouraged to rehearse and perform, ensuring they develop confidence, leadership and are able to speak confidently and effectively.

 In Key Stage 4, students are given the option to study Drama and Music, through the following courses: